Enrolments for This Course Has Closed as It Has Been Superseded by the CHC33015 Certificate III in Individual Support (Disability).

-This qualification shares some units with the Certificate III in Aged Care and Certificate III in Home and Community Care qualifications.
-After completing the Certificate III in Disability Care, you may be able to receive RPL for those units if you seek training in those Aged or Home and Community Care courses.
+This qualification shares some units with the Certificate III in Aged Care (CHC30212) and Certificate III in Home and Community Care (CHC30312) qualifications.
+After completing the Certificate III in Disability Care, you may be able to receive RPL for those units if you seek training in Aged or Home and Community Care areas.

 * The HLTFA311A Apply First Aid unit is NOT delivered by Inspire Education, students must organise the completion of this unit via an external provider.

 To support you in your studies Inspire will provide:

 - Ongoing Trainer Support via Phone and Student Messaging System

 Resources Supplied by the Student

 To complete your studies you will need to have access to:

 - A Computer (PC or Mac) with Internet (ADSL 2+ and Google Chrome is recommended)